8.11Appeals of Foster Care Placement Changes

 2.Change in Child’s Placement Pending Appeal to Family Division

-However, if, after investigation, the FCRB determines that the change in the child’s foster care placement is not in the child’s best interest, the child placing agency must maintain the child’s current placement until a finding and order by the court or a decision by the MCI Superintendent (if the child is under the jurisdiction, supervision, or control of the MCI).
+If, after investigation, the FCRB determines that the change in the child’s foster care placement is not in the child’s best interest, the child placing agency must maintain the child’s current placement until a finding and order by the court or a decision by the MCI Superintendent (if the child is under the jurisdiction, supervision, or control of the MCI).
 MCL 712A.13b(5).
-If the child placing agency removed a child under an emergency change, the child placing agency must not return the child to the foster care placement from which the child was removed unless the court orders a placement restoration or the MCI Superintendent approves a placement restoration.
-Id.
+If the child placing agency removed a child under MCL 712A.13b(7), the child placing agency must not return the child to the foster care placement from which the child was removed unless the court orders a placement restoration or the MCI Superintendent approves a placement restoration.
+MCL 712A.13b(5).

 The FCRB must notify the court or the MCI Superintendent (if the child is under the jurisdiction, supervision, or control of the MCI) about the disagreement between the FCRB and the child placing agency.
-MCL 712A.13b(5).
+Id.

 B.Appeals to Family Division or Michigan Children’s Institute (MCI) Superintendent